vkern/Digital-Safety-for-Open-Researchers/CONTRIBUTING.md

 ## What we're working on & how you can help!

 Take a look at our [current issues](https://github.com/opendigitalsafety/Digital-Safety-for-Open-Researchers/issues) to see how you can contribute to our project.

+If you'd like an easy way to get started helping with our project, view our [good first issues](https://github.com/opendigitalsafety/Digital-Safety-for-Open-Researchers/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 This is a good place to link your Roadmap, GitHub Milestones, or Projects so newcomers can see what you're working on.

 > Take a look at the issues in our [current milestone](https://github.com/acabunoc/mozfest-repo-template/milestone/1) or browse some [good first bugs](https://github.com/acabunoc/mozfest-repo-template/labels/good%20first%20bug) to get started!